prampradeep/OCI/Compute/README.md

 ## Authenticate with Compute Client

-The below code piece will load the `config` from the default directory and authenticates with OCI using the `oci.analytics.AnalyticsClient` class
+The below code piece will load the `config` from the default directory and authenticates with OCI using the `oci.core.ComputeClient` class

   ```
   import oci